-SoftBank names Goldman alumnus Taiichi Hoshino head of investment planning department
+SoftBank bolsters investment team with ex-Goldman hire

 Ex-hedge fund manager Hoshino is the second SoftBank hire from a group at Japan Post Bank that was known as the “Seven Samurai” and tried a more aggressive investing strategy that has since been rolled back.

-The other is Katsunori Sago, also a Goldman alumnus, who became SoftBank’s chief strategy officer in 2018.
+The other is Katsunori Sago, also a Goldman alumnus, who became SoftBank’s chief strategy officer in 2018 and is seen as a possible successor to CEO Son.

+Hoshino is faced with an increasingly beleaguered portfolio, with satellite operator OneWeb, which embodied Son’s vision of a connected world, filing for Chapter 11 bankruptcy after failing to raise further funds.

+Shared-office operator WeWork is also facing growing pressure on its business model as workers stay home due to the coronavirus outbreak, and SoftBank is looking at walking away from a tender offer to employees and shareholders following its bailout of the firm.

-Reporting by Sam Nussey; Editing by Himani Sarkar
+Reporting by Sam Nussey; Editing by Himani Sarkar and Tom Hogue